-Astro 210 Lecture 2 Jan 21, 2011
+Astro 210 Lecture 2 Jan 19, 2018

 Announcements

-- pick up HW1; due in class next Friday
+- pick up HW1; due online next Friday 5pm-submit as pdf

-- register your iClicker; link on course webpage
+- register your iClicker; link on course webpages

 - pick up Syllabus if you didn't get one last time

 - If this is your first time to class:

-- ▶ Welcome!
+- ▷ Welcome!

-\vdash

-- b talk to instructor after class
+- ▷ talk to instructor after class

+- ▷ read syllabus

 Last time: Overview and Appetizer

-Today: Start your engines
+Н

+Today: The Great Work begins!
-iClicker Poll: Homework Printout

-HW1 is posted online; printouts also available.
-I am happy to give printouts if you will use them; but no sense in wasting paper for the paperless readers among you.

-Would you like a printout of the homework and other assignments?
+iClicker Poll: Homework Printout HW1 is posted online; printouts also available.
+You are welcome to printouts, but some prefer paperless Would you like a printout of the homework and other assignments?

-- A yes

-- B no

 Online Notes

 Class notes will be posted online and available all semester

 Astro-Tip:

-Each class meeting has a webpage and notes like these They will remain on the course website throughout the semester So no need to write what's in this file... also: when printing out pdf notes, you may find 2 or 4 slides per page is legible, saves paper Notes are posted right before each class but best to wait about 1 hour after class: updated/corrected notes posted Class Notes Online: A Good Thing?
+Each class meeting has a webpage and notes like these They will remain on the course website throughout the semester So no need to write what's in this file... also: when printing out pdf notes, you may find 2 or 4 slides per page is legible, saves paper Notes are posted right before each class but best to wait about 1 hour after class: updated/corrected notes posted ω Class Notes Online: A Good Thing?